Western Asset Emerging Markets Debt Fund Inc. (NYSE:EMD) Short Interest Down 22.9% in February

-Western Asset Emerging Markets Debt Fund Inc. (NYSE:EMD – Get Rating) was the target of a large decline in short interest in the month of February.
-As of February 15th, there was short interest totalling 37,800 shares, a decline of 22.9% from the January 31st total of 49,000 shares.
-Based on an average trading volume of 303,700 shares, the days-to-cover ratio is presently 0.1 days.
+Western Asset Emerging Markets Debt Fund Inc. (NYSE:EMD – Get Rating) saw a significant decrease in short interest in the month of February.
+As of February 15th, there was short interest totalling 37,800 shares, a decrease of 22.9% from the January 31st total of 49,000 shares.
+Based on an average trading volume of 303,700 shares, the short-interest ratio is presently 0.1 days.

-Several institutional investors have recently added to or reduced their stakes in EMD.
-U.S. Capital Wealth Advisors LLC bought a new position in shares of Western Asset Emerging Markets Debt Fund in the third quarter worth $5,253,000.
-Allspring Global Investments Holdings LLC bought a new position in shares of Western Asset Emerging Markets Debt Fund in the fourth quarter worth $3,958,000.
-Cohen & Steers Inc. bought a new position in shares of Western Asset Emerging Markets Debt Fund in the third quarter worth $2,856,000.
-GraniteShares Advisors LLC bought a new position in shares of Western Asset Emerging Markets Debt Fund in the fourth quarter worth $2,577,000.
-Finally, Cetera Investment Advisers increased its holdings in shares of Western Asset Emerging Markets Debt Fund by 960.5% in the fourth quarter.
-Cetera Investment Advisers now owns 206,488 shares of the company’s stock worth $2,643,000 after purchasing an additional 187,017 shares during the period.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Mercer Global Advisors Inc. ADV acquired a new stake in shares of Western Asset Emerging Markets Debt Fund during the third quarter worth approximately $171,000.
+Wealth Quarterback LLC acquired a new stake in Western Asset Emerging Markets Debt Fund during the 3rd quarter worth $34,000.
+Morgan Stanley boosted its position in shares of Western Asset Emerging Markets Debt Fund by 1.9% during the third quarter.
+Morgan Stanley now owns 3,306,888 shares of the company’s stock worth $44,974,000 after purchasing an additional 61,039 shares in the last quarter.
+Parsons Capital Management Inc. RI boosted its position in shares of Western Asset Emerging Markets Debt Fund by 141.1% during the third quarter.
+Parsons Capital Management Inc. RI now owns 78,215 shares of the company’s stock worth $1,064,000 after purchasing an additional 45,775 shares in the last quarter.
+Finally, Arkadios Wealth Advisors lifted its position in Western Asset Emerging Markets Debt Fund by 8.8% in the 3rd quarter.
+Arkadios Wealth Advisors now owns 14,713 shares of the company’s stock valued at $200,000 after acquiring an additional 1,191 shares in the last quarter.

-The company also recently declared a monthly dividend, which will be paid on Wednesday, June 1st.
-Stockholders of record on Monday, May 23rd will be issued a $0.09 dividend.
-The ex-dividend date is Friday, May 20th.
-This represents a $1.08 annualized dividend and a dividend yield of 11.37%.
+The firm also recently declared a monthly dividend, which will be paid on Wednesday, June 1st.
+Shareholders of record on Monday, May 23rd will be paid a dividend of $0.09 per share.
+This represents a $1.08 dividend on an annualized basis and a yield of 11.10%.
+The ex-dividend date of this dividend is Friday, May 20th.

 Western Asset Emerging Markets Debt Fund Inc is an open ended fixed-income mutual fund launched and managed by Legg Mason Partners Fund Advisor, LLC.
 It is co-managed by Western Asset Management Company, Western Asset Management Company Limited and Western Asset Management Company Pte.
 Ltd. The fund invests in fixed income markets of emerging market countries across the globe.